 It is a flexible investment.
 It can be set up with regular withdrawals if necessary.
 Plus, it can offer you the possibility to access tax planning benefits, even reducing tax liabilities on the death of the assured.
 The policy can assure up to six lives to ensure the bond’s continuity and end when the last assured person dies.
 The company will pay a death benefit of 101% of the bond value after the notification of the death of the last life assured.

 One of the Bond’s best features is that you can spread and vary your investment across dozens of possibilities of funds and assets depending on your financial goals and the risk exposure you wish.
 Thus, you can have a tailor-made portfolio instead of a cookie-cutter solution, which many banks offer and promote.

-Therefore, with our partner’s open architecture, you can build an investment with different geographical focuses and within specific investment sectors.
+Therefore, with this open architecture, you can build an investment with different geographical focuses and within specific investment sectors.

-The minimum lump sum with our partners is $30,000 and no maximum as such.
+The minimum lump sum is $30,000 and no maximum as such.
 But enormous amounts will call for the evidencing of the “Source of Wealth,” namely for sums over $600,000.

 A wide choice of managed, general, and specialist funds are available, offering investment opportunities in equity, property, and fixed-interest securities.
 Bonds enjoy the facility to switch funds, usually at no cost.
 Although classed as single premium investments, ‘top-up’ facilities are offered, allowing further amounts to be invested either regularly or ad-hoc.

 Structured products can be placed within the Exclusive Investment Bond.
 It is the name given to a group of investments designed to deliver a known return for given investment circumstances and combine two or more underlying assets to offer growth or income potential while usually offering some degree of capital protection.